 “My place ?
 It’s Kensington.
 The customers are snobs, the delivery people are snobs, the bloody window cleaner is a snob.
 The staff ?
 All got three names; Sophie Fawcett-Brown.
 Belinda Newington-Heathcoat.
 Even the staff are snobs.
 To me.
 I was driven there, after the interview, by Russell …”

 Richard groaned.
 He remembered the man from his time with the company, Russell being tall and very blond, almost albino, with large square glasses, an upper class voice and no discerning qualities whatsoever.
 He was never exactly sure what is was that Russell did.

 “And we’re driving through Knightsbridge and he asking me if I know this area.
 Bloody snob, he knows I’m not from London, but just had to play his stupid one-upmanship games.
 I’m looking for something else.”

 “This is London.
 Everybody’s looking for something else.”

-They meet only once or twice a week, now, as it had become too expensive.
+They met only once or twice a week, now, as it had become too expensive.
 Chris was devastated how quickly money just went, and Richard was constantly using his savings to finance the drinking sessions.
 They began to meet at each other’s bedsits and go to local pubs, or even just buy a small bottle of whisky from an off-license.
-On one of these nights, Chris visiting Richard, he spoke about his plans for the September term.
+On one of these nights Chris, visiting Richard, spoke about his plans for the September term.